aarneranta/stunda/rawdata/README.md

 Terms collected by a bachelor project group at Chalmers in 2020.
 Original source: https://github.com/translator-for-cs/translator-for-cs

+The group work was superficially inspected and corrected in connection to addition in this repository.
+The file `suspect-gf-terms.txt` lists terms whose Swedish translation, morphology, or grammatical category need more attention.

 Columns in the tsv file:
 ```
 abstract syntax tree | English word forms | Swedish word forms